-This route is the most common among young people wanting to go straight from their studies into the legal profession.
+The first route of how to become a Solicitor, This route is the most common among young people wanting to go straight from their studies into the legal profession.
 The path comprises two components – the law degree itself and the Legal Practice Couse (LPC).

 Law degrees are academic qualifications that teach students about the practice, history and concepts in law.
 While they are usually meant as a preparation for a law career, they do not in themselves grant a license to practice.
 A person could complete a law degree out of sheer interest without ever actually stepping inside a courtroom or representing a client.

 The LPC is a course and exam that aspiring solicitors must take before being allowed to practice law legally.
 Candidates who want to go through the LPC must first register with the Law Society and with the Solicitor’s Regulation Authority.